-Today Sergei, who is CTO at BASIS ID, talks about one of the elements of user verification — liveness check.
-This is a stage of the identity verification process, which allows us to confirm that the user, who wants to use a service, is a real, living person, who is currently at the computer or holding a smartphone.
+Today Sergei, who is CTO at BASIS ID, talks about one of the elements of user KYC verification — liveness check.
+This is a stage of the Know Your Customer, process, which allows us to confirm that the user, who wants to use a service, is a real, living person, who is currently at the computer or holding a smartphone.

 Surely, you all know the story, when some phones were unlocked, while shown a photo of the owner to the camera?
 Meaning that it was possible to place a photo of a person of realistic size and good quality in front of the camera instead of a living person, in order for a phone to recognize its owner

 Sometimes we also encounter users who try to cheat their way through the verification process by using the same method.
 They record a video showing a picture or a document to the camera, which most likely does not belong to the person, trying to pass the verification.
 Of course, all of the modern verification systems have a more advanced liveness check than older smartphones had.
 At the very least, the requirement was added to turn your head in both directions.
 This resolves all of the doubts while verifying manually, but what about a fully automated verification using machine learning for a company, which processes huge number of users per minute, as, for example, we do it at BASIS ID?

 The most primitive solution is to simply define a multitude of moving points in the frame and, based on this, assume whether the person in the video is alive, and then match the recognized image of the face with the photograph of the document.

 It sounds simple, however, here you can see two separate parts of the task — motion recognition and face recognition, which can not completely eliminate the error, especially with a more sophisticated approach to the placement of the image in the frame.
 We, at BASIS ID, have developed a truly advanced liveness check system that links all of the elements of liveness check and eliminates the possibility of an error.
 Of course, this is a know-how, but we are very happy to tell you how it works.